thijssmudde/stopwatch_RN/README.md

+TODO:

+Done:
 1. Pressing the START button starts the timer.
 The elapsed time in minutes and seconds is displayed at the top.
 2. When the stopwatch measure the time, display STOP and LAP buttons.
-3. Pressing the LAP button displayes the time that has passed since the last lap (or the beginning if there are no laps yet).
+3. Pressing the LAP button displays the time that has passed since the last lap (or the beginning if there are no laps yet).
 4. The latest lap is displayed at the top.
 5. LAPS label is displayed if there is at least a single lap measured.
 6. The STOP button pauses the timer.